 Delaware Gambling Regulation

-Gambling Legislation imageLocated in the northeastern part of the Delmarva Peninsula, Delaware is the second-smallest and the sixth least populated state in the US.
+Gambling Legislation imageLocated in the northeastern part of the Delmarva Peninsula, Delaware is the second-smallest and sixth-least-populated state in the US.
 It borders Pennsylvania to the north, New Jersey to the east, and Maryland to the west and south, with all three neighboring states boasting mature gaming industries.
-Despite its diminutive size, Delaware has managed to carve out a niche for itself in this highly competitive hotbed for gambling activities.
+Despite its diminutive size, Delaware has carved out a niche for itself in this highly competitive hotbed of gambling activity.

 The racinos provide a wide range of betting options to locals and visitors alike, including hundreds of slot machines, video lottery terminals, and table games like blackjack and roulette.
-The three commercial operators collectively employ over 5,000 Delawareans and fetch more than $295 million in annual tax revenue.
-Tribal gambling is yet unavailable in the state.
+The three commercial operators collectively employ more than 5,000 Delawareans and generate over $295 million in annual tax revenue.
+Tribal gambling is not yet available in the state.

-Delaware is somewhat of a trailblazer when it comes to US online gaming as it was among the first states to provide legal access to remote casino-style games.
-Residents can enjoy online slots and table games from the comfort of their surroundings via websites and mobile apps operated by the three landbased racinos.
-Daily fantasy sports also enjoy a legal status here.
+Delaware is somewhat of a trailblazer when it comes to US online gaming, as it was among the first states to provide legal access to remote casino-style games.
+Residents can enjoy online slots and table games from the comfort of their homes via websites and mobile apps operated by the three land-based racinos.
+Daily fantasy sports also enjoy legal status here.

 Gambling Laws in Delaware

-True to its motto “Liberty and Independence”, Delaware is relatively lenient when it comes to gaming.
-Gambling laws are comparatively liberal here as the state strives to compete with its neighbors Pennsylvania, Maryland, and New Jersey, all of which boast thriving gaming markets.
-With that in mind, gambling is prohibited in this jurisdiction unless the operators have acquired the necessary authorization to legally distribute their services within state borders.
+True to its motto, “Liberty and Independence,” Delaware takes a relatively lenient stance on gaming.
+Its gambling laws are more liberal than most, as the state seeks to compete with neighboring Pennsylvania, Maryland, and New Jersey, all of which have thriving gaming markets.
+Even so, gambling is prohibited unless operators obtain the required authorization to offer their services within state borders.

 Delaware State Constitution